fcambus/spleen/README.md

 - Spleen was imported in the NetBSD src tree in March 2019
 - Spleen 12x24 was used in the Haiku [kernel debugger][23] (on high resolution displays) from May 2021 to June 2022
+- Spleen was imported in the FreeBSD base system in May 2023
 - [msTERM][24], a Terminal program for MailStation devices uses Spleen 5x8
 - [FBInk][25], a library to print text & images to an eInk Linux framebuffer embeds Spleen 16x32